mattermost/mattermost-plugin-playbooks/README.md

 2. Select **Incidents** in the header.
 3. See the list of all incidents.
 You can filter by Commander, Status (ongoing or ended) and look for a specific incident using the search box.
 4. Select the incident you want to learn more about.
-5. A summary with some statistics of the incident will show.
-From this screen, you can also jump to the channel (with the button in the Messages box) and export the channel log, which will download a CSV file with a transcript of all the messages in the channel.
+5. The summary screen includes statistics about the incident.
+You can also jump to the channel as well as export the channel log .CSV file which is a transcript of all the messages in the channel.

 ## Contributing